Ethansteip/tinnyapp/README.md

 <br>
 <br>

-<h4>TinyApp was built to give you the power to keep your URLs short and succint.
-Our tool is perfect for transforming long and difficult to read URLs down to a 6 digit, alphanumeric string, allowing you to embedd them in your own prjects, blogs or tweets!<h4>
+<h4>TinyApp was built to give you the power to keep your URLs short and succinct.
+Our tool is perfect for transforming long and difficult to read URLs down to a 6 digit, alphanumeric string, allowing you to embed them in your own projects, blogs or tweets!<h4>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>